Wrong, wrong, wrong -

-Iraq is liberated, thanks to the US and its allies.
+Iraq was liberated from his rule in 2003, thanks to the US and its allies.

-2003 was a wonderful year for the world,
+2003 was a great year for the world,

 a moment of hope for all peoples suffering under tyrannies